-HOWEVER… I do not, in any way, intend to create a capsule wardrobe for myself.
+HOWEVER… I do not, in any way, intend to create a true capsule wardrobe for myself.
 Not because it’s a bad idea, but simply because I don’t feel it’s very practical for me at this point in my life.

-1. If you live in a region with varying climates.
+REASON #1.
+You live in a region with varying climates.

-2. If your weight is fluctuating.
+REASON #2.Your weight is fluctuating.

 I didn’t know quite how to word this one — so I hope it doesn’t come across as offensive 🙂

-My one “difficulty” is that I have an extremely LOOOOOONG torso, which often makes finding shirts and sweaters extremely difficult for me.
+My one “difficulty” is that I have an extremely LOOOOOONG torso, which often makes finding shirts and sweaters more difficult for me.
 I have to try every shirt on — and even with the longer “tunic” styles, they often hit me at an odd spot, which makes them much less flattering.

 One of my sisters is very tall and has a difficult time finding pants that are long enough, and I have a couple of friends who are very pear shaped and also have issues with pants, shorts, and even skirts.

-Broad shoulders is another biggie for women as it makes buying shirts more tricky… and I’ve heard that the cute shoe selection for anyone bigger than a size 10 is basically non-existent 🙂
+Broad shoulders is another biggie for women as it makes buying shirts more tricky… and I’ve heard that the cute shoe selection for anyone bigger than a size 10 is basically non-existent. 🙂

-4. If you don’t know what styles flatter you.
+REASON #4.
+You don’t know what styles flatter you.

-5. If you’re on a tight budget.
+REASON #5.
+You’re on a tight budget.